RMI-PACTA/r2dii.plot/tests/testthat/_snaps/plot_emission_intensity.md

 # if `data` has zero rows errors gracefully

     `zero_row` must have some rows.
+    x `{.data}` has zero rows.

 # with too many sectors errors gracefully

-    `data` must have a single value of `sector`. x Provided: a, b.
-    i Pick one value, e.g. 'a', with: subset(data, sector == 'a')
+    `data` must have a single value of `sector`. i Do you need to pick one value?
+E.g. pick 'a', with: subset(data, sector == 'a')
+    x Provided: a, b.

 # with too many lines to plot errors gracefully

-    Can't plot more than 7 lines in one plot. i Do you need to split the data over multiple plots? x Found 12 lines: projected, corporate_economy, target_demo, adjusted_scenario_demo, 1, 2, 3, 4, 5, 6, 7, 8.
+    The number of lines to plot must be 7 or less. i Do you need to split the data over multiple plots? x Found 12 lines: projected, corporate_economy, target_demo, adjusted_scenario_demo, 1, 2, 3, 4, 5, 6, 7, 8.